jonboulle/nstack-docs/quick_start/module.rst

  > ls
  nstack.yaml  requirements.txt  service.py  setup.py

-This is the skeleton of an NStack module.
-Modules comprise of a configuration file -- `nstack.yaml` -- and your business logic, which in this example is some Python code.
+This is the skeleton of an NStack module. ``nstack.yaml`` is the configuration file for your module, and ``service.py`` is where the code of your module lives (in this case, it's a Python class). ``requirements.txt`` and ``setup.py`` are both standard files for configuring Python.

 We're going to be concerned with ``nstack.yaml`` and ``service.py``.
 For a more in-depth look at all these files, refer to :doc:`Module Structure </reference/module_structure>`

-``service.py`` is where the business logic of your Python module lives.
-This is just Python as you would normally write it, with a ``Service`` class that contains the methods we want to use on NStack.
-NStack prefills it with a sample method, ``numChars``, that counts the number of characters in some text.
+In ``service.py``, there is a ``Service`` class.
+This is where we would write the methods we want to use on NStack.
+It is prefilled it with a sample method, ``numChars``, that counts the number of characters in some text.

 .. code:: python